rsachdeva/illuminatingdeposits-rest/README.md

 Use dev env for localhost:3000
 Or go to cmd/client/main.go
 And uncomment any desired function request starting with "withoutTls..."
+Make sure to make email unique to avoid error
+See Base64EncodedString call line in the file

 ####TLS Client:
 Go to cmd/client/main.go
 And uncomment any desired function request starting with "tls..." run cmd/client
+Make sure to make email unique to avoid error
+See Base64EncodedString call line in the file

 # Push Images to Docker Hub